You don’t need bucket-loads of time, money or have to travel far to wild camp.

 ‘UK’s best bluebell woods’

 Now you don’t need to be a wizard at map reading to be able to find a good wild camp spot, and you certainly don’t need to know how to find a grid reference or any of that technical stuff.
-But maps make it all SO much easier!
+However, maps do make it easier to find a suitable spot.

 The world of navigation via phone has come on leaps and bounds in recent years.

 So you can use your phone to help you navigate from your transport stop to the wild camping spot, as well as your map.
-Just plot your route (you can do this in the OS Maps app) and save it.
+Just plot your route in the OS Maps and save it, for easy access offline via the OS Maps app.

-Know that there ain’t no rights or wrongs when it comes to finding a wild camp spot.
+Know that there are no rights or wrongs when it comes to finding a wild camp spot.

 It’s best to find somewhere far enough away from the surrounding suburbs so that you’re not going to be disturbed, but equally if you are happened upon by the odd dog walker – it’s no biggie (they’re likely to be pleasantly surprised by you and say good morning!).